windingwind/doc-for-zotero-plugin-dev/Zotero Plugin Development.md

 <details>
 <summary>All available event and types</summary>

 The following are the available events and types.
-Not all types are available for all events.
+Be aware that not all types are available for all events.
+You can dive into [the source](https://github.com/search?q=repo%3Azotero%2Fzotero+%2Fzotero.notifier.%28queue%7Ctrigger%29%2F&type=code) for all possible notifies.

 ```typescript
 type Event =